Par 5 - Yellow 401m, white 468m, blue 486m

 Par 4 - Yellow 360m, white 395m, blue 410m

-One of the toughest holes on the course with an undulating fairway which is guarded by trees left and right for the first 250m before curving to the left.
+One of the toughest holes on the course - and in the region - with an undulating fairway which is guarded by trees left and right for the first 250m before curving to the left.
 It requires a long drive down the right side of the fairway to get a clear view of the green.
-Go too far left and there is big trouble with trees, deep rough and out of bounds.
+Go too far left and there is big trouble with trees, gnarly rough and out of bounds.
 Stray right and you face punching it out of the timber.
 Your difficulties don’t stop there as the green is a difficult one to hit as it falls away on three sides and there isn’t much room from front to back.
 Par is something to celebrate.

 Par 4 - Yellow 268m, white 274m, blues 329m